wacncontent/CustomizeTool/addCommentOutput/includes/virtual-machines-common-containers.md

 At this point, any architect, developer, or IT operations specialist might be thinking, "I can automate ALL of this; this really IS Data-Center-As-A-Service!".

 You're right, it can be, and there are any number of systems, many of which you may already use, that can either manage groups of Azure VMs and inject custom code using scripts, often with the [CustomScriptingExtension for Windows](https://msdn.microsoft.com/zh-cn/library/azure/dn781373.aspx) or the [CustomScriptingExtension for Linux](https://azure.microsoft.com/blog/2014/08/20/automate-linux-vm-customization-tasks-using-customscript-extension/).
-You can&mdash;and perhaps already have&mdash;automated your Azure deployments using PowerShell or Azure CLI scripts [like this](/documentation/articles/virtual-machines-windows-ps-create/).
+You can&mdash;and perhaps already have&mdash;automated your Azure deployments using PowerShell or Azure CLI scripts.

 These abilities are often then migrated to tools like [Puppet](https://puppetlabs.com/) and [Chef](https://www.chef.io/) to automate the creation of and configuration for VMs at scale.
 (Here are some links to [using these tools with Azure](#tools-for-working-with-containers).)